nazmusSakibRaiyan/Student_skill_tracker/documentation/EVENT_ENROLLMENT_SYSTEM.md

 3. Cannot enroll in past events
 4. Cannot enroll twice in the same event
 5. Cannot cancel completed events
+6. Cannot enroll in full events (when participant limit is reached)

+### Slot Management Rules
+1. Participant limits are optional for all events
+2. When set, limits apply only to active enrollments (status = 'enrolled')
+3. Cancelled enrollments don't count toward the limit
+4. Completed enrollments count toward the limit (skill tracking)
+5. Club managers can set, modify, or remove limits at any time

 ### Auto-Completion Rules
 1. Enrollments auto-complete when `event.end_date <= now()`